fboulnois/user.js/README.md

 ## Configured settings

-A few user settings are configured including setting the homepage and hiding the bookmarks toolbar.
+A few user options are configured including setting Firefox as the default browser and hiding the bookmarks toolbar.

 Mozilla has increasingly relied on data collection to guide Firefox development and eroded user privacy in the process.
 For privacy, data collection is disabled